sergio-ortiz/blog/posts/morning.md

 # a morning routine

--  wake up from and hit a plank ~ 1:45
+-  wake up from alarm and hit a plank ~ 1:45
 -  make ginseng tea
 -  make breakfast
 -  supplement regiment